-I own and operate telescopes ranging from a simple 2-inch refractor to a monsterous 17.5-inch Newtonian reflector.
+I have owned and operated telescopes ranging from a simple 2-inch refractor to a monstrous 17.5-inch Newtonian reflector.
 However, the vast majority of my imaging is executed using several homemade astrographs (telescopes designed and built primarily for use with a camera) in the 8 to 10-inch range.
 The "camera" that I use for astro-imaging is actually a thermo-electrically cooled research-grade CCD, formally known as the STL-11000M by Santa Barbara Instruments Group.
 This device contains a large-format imaging chip that allows me to capture the wonders of the universe in splendid detail from my very own backyard.
 The mount that I currently use for imaging is an Astrophysics 1200 Quartz Micro Drive model, which is computer-controlled and capable of handling well over 100 lbs of equipment with great tracking accuracy and stability.

 20